Students and teachers at Sumter Central High School participated in an Autism Walk to show support, promote awareness, and celebrate inclusion!

 Thank you to everyone who made this time meaningful and memorable.
 Brick by brick, we continue building a stronger future together.

-14 days ago, Sumter County Schools
+about 2 months ago, Sumter County Schools

 Students presenting in gym at SCHS